tygrysek90/OpenRCT2-Tiger-Plugin-Template/README.md

    - This file can usually be found in the [OpenRCT2 installation directory](#openrct2-installation-directory).
    - Alternatively you can download the file from Github [here](https://raw.githubusercontent.com/OpenRCT2/OpenRCT2/develop/distribution/openrct2.d.ts).
    - Another option is to make a symbolic link instead of copying the file, which will keep the file up to date whenever you install new versions of OpenRCT2.
-7. In `./src/plugin.ts`, change the name and author of the plugin to your liking.
+7. There is no step 7
-8. In `./rollup.config.js`, change the filename of the outputted plugin.
+8. In `./rollup.config.js`, change the members of `pluginOptions` (plugin name, author and version if you like to)

+It is possible to acomplish partialy step 2 (clone a repository you have created from this template) skip 3 and 4 and accomplish steps 5 and beyond in VS Code, for which purpose there are tasks configured.

 ---